dejan2609/tutorial-swarm-storm/README.md

 		sudo service docker stop \
 		&& sudo rm /etc/docker/key.json
 **Note:** If you don't remove the key file before taking the snapshot, all machines spawned from this image will have the same identifier and you'll end up with a broken Swarm cluster.
-5. Now you are almost done.
-The only thing left to do is to prepare the machine in such a way that it will become a Swarm worker the next time it boots.
+5. The only thing left to do is to prepare the machine in such a way that it will become a Swarm worker the next time it boots.
 To this end, create file `/etc/init.sh` with an editor like nano

 		sudo nano /etc/init.sh
 and then paste the following and save: